kubernetes-sigs/vsphere-csi-driver/tests/e2e/docs/vanilla_cluster_setup.md

     # To run common e2e tests (block & file), need to set the following env variable to identify the file volume setup
     export ACCESS_MODE="RWX"

+    # If CSI controller is running on a different k8s cluster, we need to pass the kubeconfig for that cluster using
+    export CONTROLLER_CLUSTER_KUBECONFIG="/path/to/remote/kubeconfig"

 ### To run full sync test, need do extra following steps

 #### Setting SSH keys for VC with your local machine to run full sync test